gaultier/blog/sha.md

       uint8_t buffer[SHA1_BLOCK_LENGTH];
     } SHA1_CTX;
   ```
   So we are in a pickle since it does not fit neatly in one SIMD register.
 Thus, we have to do one SIMD operation on the first 4 `uint32_t`, named `ABCD`, and another one with the last `uint32_t`, named `E`.
 So this second operation is a bit wasteful: our 128 bits only contain 1/4 of useful data, and our CPU does computations on a bunch of zeroes which will be thrown away.
-But there is no other way: SIMD uses a different set of registers, it would be very unefficient to copy data in and out of these all the time.
+But there is no other way: SIMD uses a different set of registers from the standard ones.
+We want to stay in SIMD land as much as possible, that's where the performance is.
-- Endianess conversion is done with one SIMD instruction, same as before (so 4 `uint32_t` at a time).
+- Endianness conversion is done with one SIMD instruction, same as before (so 4 `uint32_t` at a time).
-  + We need to do convert from little-endian to big-endian when loading the data that we are going to hash, and the intermediate state computed so far
-  + We need to convert from big-endian to little-endian  at the end of processing a 64 byte chunk, to store the computed state back to a plain array of 5 `uint32_t`.
 - The SHA Intel extension provides 4 operations:
   + `sha1rnds4` to compute the next `ABCD` state
   + `sha1nexte`: to compute the next `E` state (remember, `E` is alone in its 128 bits register)